4 out of 17 VPN services leaked our IP address while torrenting!

 Some services worked brilliantly, while others faltered and could be potentially dangerous for use with P2P platforms.

 This is why the security features of a VPN are extremely important.
 For a more comprehensive analysis of security and other features of VPNs, you can consult our blog on the best VPN for torrenting in 2022.
 Also, we recently reconducted the investigation to find the best free VPNs for torrenting in 2022.
 So head over there to know the best free VPNs for torrenting.

 How Did We Conduct the Tests?

 To check if VPN providers were leaking IP addresses while torrenting, we used a tool called ipMagnet.
 It offers a magnet link, which you can add to your BitTorrent client.

-It then shows your IP address that your torrent client hands out to trackers and peers.
+It then shows the IP address that your torrent client hands out to trackers and peers.
 You can see the IP address in the torrent client and on its website.

 - See our blog on for safer torrenting.